simon-ritchie/apysc/docs_src/source/sprite.md

 The `Sprite` class is the container of each `DisplayObject` instance.
 It also has the `Graphics` class interfaces and can draw each vector graphic.

+## Note for the automated addition

+The `Sprite` instance is automated added to the stage (no need to call `add_child` or other related interfaces).
+However, suppose you want to add to the other instance.
+In that case, you need to call the `add_child` method manually.

 ## graphics attribute interfaces

-The `Sprite` instance has the `graphics` attribute and you can draw each vector graphic with it.
+The `Sprite` instance has the `graphics` attribute, and you can draw each vector graphic with it.
 For example, the following code will draw the cyan color rectangle.

 ```py
 # runnable